 Students registered in courses are considered to be in attendance.
 Students who stop attending class but do not drop the class will receive a grade for that course and will owe all tuition and fees.
 This grade will be a permanent part of the student’s academic record.

-- For a refund or credit for courses which span two weeks or less in a term: the class must be dropped before the first day of class.
+- For a refund or credit for courses which span two weeks or less (14 calendar days) in a term: the class must be dropped before the first day of class.

-- For a refund or credit for courses which span more than two weeks but not more than seven weeks in a term: the class must be dropped no later than three days after the class start date.
+- For a refund or credit for courses which span more than two weeks (15 plus calendar days) but less than full term: the class must be dropped no later than three days after the class start date.